Does Partial Consumption Help Foraging?: Results

+We have mentioned earlier that a real forager, that dies when all its energy is exhausted on reaching a site, even if the site contains food.
+We have checked that in that, for $k/S>0.00$, $\tau$ behaves in the same way with $S$, i.e., exponents $\beta$ are same, as in the case of our model as above.
+Here, $\beta_{\infty}=1.837\pm 0.001$.
+Only for $k/S=0.00$, $\tau \sim S$, the exponent $\beta$ being $1$.
+This is because as threshold $k=0$, the forager exhausts all its energy but unable to take the food upon availability at the last step.
+Thus, its lifetime will be equal to the amount of energy exhausted, i.e., energy taken $S$.

+We would now present some mathematical argument for the exponents in the extreme limits of $k/S$ for our original model.
 To make a completely empty site the walker requires to visit the site multiple times.
-Considering the average amount of consumption on a particular site $S-k$ and number of visits to create an empty site $N_d$, we have \\ .
+Considering the average amount of consumption on a particular site $S-k$ and number of visits to create an empty site $N_d$, we have

 Now, the desert radius $R(t) \sim \sqrt{t/N_d}$.
 Starvation occurs when this radius exceeds the diffusive reach.
-Implies, \\ \\ \\ .
-Thus, in the limit of large $k$, when $k \sim S-1$, we obtain
+Implies, . \\ Therefore,